KyloIO/kylo-docs/installation/KylosConfigurationforaKerborosCluster.rst

 .. tip:: Replace "sandbox.hortonworks.com" with your domain.

-    To add Kerberos support to kylo-services you must enable the feature and update hive connection URL to support Kerberos.
+    To add Kerberos support to kylo-services, you must enable the feature and update the Hive connection URL to support Kerberos.

 .. code-block:: shell